hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 ### Setting Parameters

-Several parameters can be set as a command line flag, eg. `nextflow run ... --outdir /path/to/somewhere` or `nextflow run ... --forcePlaton`.
+Several parameters can be set as a command line flag, eg. `nextflow run ... --outdir /path/to/somewhere` or `nextflow run ... --skipDepChecks`.
 They are listed below:

 **Inputs and outputs:**